timwoj/shadowcraft-vm/README.md

 2. Install Virtualbox from [http://virtualbox.org](http://virtualbox.org)
 3. Clone this repo
 4. Open a command line (xterm, Terminal.app, etc) and enter the directory of the repo
-5. Run the following commands to initialize the vagrant environment
+5. Run the following commands to initialize the vagrant environment:
 ```
     vagrant plugin install vagrant-omnibus
     vagrant plugin install vagrant-berkshelf --plugin-version 2.0.1